NYC C.L.A.S.H., Inc. et al. v. Sec’y of U.S. Dep’t of Hous. & Urban Dev. & U.S. Dep’t of Hous. & Urban Dev., 1:18-cv-1711 (D.D.C. July 23, 2018)

 Tenth Amendment Claims

-The Tenth Amendment of the U.S. Constitution reserves to the 50 states and the people all powers not delegated to the federal government, or prohibited by the Constitution, and prohibits the federal government from commandeering states to administer or enforce a federal regulatory program.
-Plaintiffs allege that the HUD rule violates the Tenth Amendment by requiring state PHAs to implement and enforce a federal policy—namely, the HUD-mandated prohibition of tobacco use in state-run PHA housing and administrative buildings.
+The Constitution delegates certain powers to the federal government.
+The Tenth Amendment makes explicit that powers that are not so delegated and not otherwise prohibited by the Constitution are reserved for the 50 states and the people.
+In order to maintain states’ autonomy within these reserved areas, the Tenth Amendment prohibits the federal government from commandeering states to administer or enforce a federal regulatory program falling within the states’ powers.
+Plaintiffs alleged that the HUD rule violates the Tenth Amendment by requiring state PHAs to implement and enforce a federal policy—namely, the HUD-mandated prohibition of tobacco use in state-run PHA housing and administrative buildings.

 Commerce Clause Claims